- Intro to Personality Disorders

 Now let's look at how all four core features merge to create specific patterns called personality disorders.

-Cluster A: Paranoid, Schizoid, and Schizotypal Personality Disorders.
+Cluster A Personality Disorders Include: Paranoid, Schizoid, and Schizotypal Personality Disorders.

-Cluster A is called the odd, eccentric cluster.
+Cluster A Personality Disorders are called the odd, eccentric cluster.
 It includes Paranoid Personality Disorder, Schizoid Personality Disorder, and Schizotypal Personality Disorders.
-The common features of the personality disorders in this cluster are social awkwardness and social withdrawal.
+The common features of Cluster A Personality Disorders are social awkwardness and social isolation or withdrawal.
 These disorders are dominated by distorted thinking.

 Paranoid Personality Disorder